iobis/pyobis/docs/nodes.rst

 .. autoclass:: NodesQuery

-An NodesQuery object for fetching nodes records.
+A NodesQuery object for fetching nodes records.

 Usage
 #####